![]() |

 minimum.
 Many children go back and forth through that checkpoint to allow

 single drivers to pass, in exchange they ask for small money.
+A child

 was asked what he thought of the current situation, he said: "I'm praying